easttennesseecc-star/Q-Top-Dog-IDE/PRICING_AND_MONETIZATION_STRATEGY.md

 #### API Key Responsibility Agreement

-By using Q-IDE's Pro/Teams tier with your own API key:
+By using Top Dog's Pro/Teams tier with your own API key:

 1. **You own your API key** - It's your responsibility to keep it safe
 2. **You manage your costs** - Your usage = your bill from the provider
-3. **You revoke if needed** - Delete the key from Q-IDE anytime
+3. **You revoke if needed** - Delete the key from Top Dog anytime
 4. **You understand pricing** - Read the provider's pricing carefully
-5. **Q-IDE is not responsible for** - Unexpected charges, key theft, lost keys
+5. **Top Dog is not responsible for** - Unexpected charges, key theft, lost keys

 ---